-Following a four year research and collaboration report with government quangos and councils, related organisations and end-users, SBID will provide and facilitate valuable feedback to manufacturers for improvement of disabled products, integration with construction companies relating to adaptation and designers and architects working collaboratively to improve residential interiors for longevity, adaptation and future-proof.
-The programme, in association with Hope for Heroes, will help stakeholders achieve improvement at minimal financial investment.
+Following a four year research and collaboration report with government quangos and councils, related organisations and end-users, SBID provided and facilitated valuable feedback to manufacturers for the improvement of disabled products; integration with construction companies relating to adaptation, and encouraged designers and architects to work collaboratively to improve and future-proof residential interiors for longevity and adaptation.
+The programme, in association with Hope for Heroes, helped stakeholders achieve improvement at minimal financial investment.

-The partnership aims to provide evidence for research and development in product manufacture and to reduce adaptation costs.
+The partnership aimed to provide evidence for research and development in product manufacture and to reduce adaptation costs.
 It’s hoped the promotion of more elegant adaptive solutions will enhance the wellbeing of those moving into adapted homes.
-This collaboration benefits all stakeholders: improving the wellbeing of just one injured serviceman or woman is a worthwhile cause, improving the lives of many is a mission.
+This collaboration benefited all stakeholders: improving the wellbeing of just one injured serviceman or woman is a worthwhile cause, but improving the lives of many is a mission.
 Together as a society we can achieve it.